and-kal/second-brain/content/tech/SvelteAnchorTags.md

 draft: false
 ---

-When using anchor tags to navigate to sections of a page, I had situations where certain mobile browsers will not do the desired thing and scroll to the desired section, but just stick to the top of the page.
+When using anchor tags to navigate to sections of a page, I had situations where certain mobile browsers will not do what they should and scroll to the desired section, but just stick to the top of the page.
 When I couldn't really predict this behavior and didn't know why this issue arises, I had to implement some fallback that will make sure your browser will scroll to the desired section.
-My solution was to use the `scrollIntoView()` method inside of SvelteKit's `onMount`, so that whenever the component is mounted (and even when you're coming from a different component), it will make sure you will be directed to the desired anchor.
+My solution was to use the `scrollIntoView()` method inside of SvelteKit's `onMount`, so that whenever the component is mounted, it will make sure you will be directed to the desired anchor.

 ```javascript
 <script>